cloudflare/cloudflare-docs/content/workers/runtime-apis/bindings/browser-rendering.md

   render: never

 meta:
-  description: Programmatically control and interact with a headless browser instance
+  description: Programmatically control and interact with a headless browser instance.
 ---